TOKIO INKARAMI Parkour Team Welcomes Three New Members and Enters Its Fourth Season

 In the qualifying round, she was within two points of Japan's queen, Otoning Nagai, and in the finals, she finished an impressive 3rd place.

-IMAFUKU Kohana
+Kohana Imafuku

 [Date of birth] December 7, 2010